Laundry Room – My Marker Girl Makeover

 Then came the second half, my small space mudroom area.
 The back door area is for rain gear and swim gear mostly.
 We don’t have much of winter so I opted for a storage bench that houses beach towels and hooks for the rain gear.
 Decided against a seat cushion since we use this as a wet area sometimes.

 The top shelf is for storing gloves in the bins that we only need a few times a year.
-My house is divided with the way we enter our house.
-My husband and I usually come in through garage and the other is for my kids who come through the front door from school, so I have a closet by the front door, where the kids keep their backpacks and shoes.
+My house is divided by the way we enter our house.
+My husband and I usually come in through the garage and the other is for my kids who come through the front door from school, so I have a closet by the front door, where the kids keep their backpacks and shoes.

-I came up with the idea with my subcontractor Paul Bjork to a make a nicer door under the stairs.
+I came up with the idea with my subcontractor Paul Bjork to make a nicer door under the stairs.
 He built a very oversized cabinet door and I used an appliance pull handle to give a nice decorative detail.
 Looks so much better.

 The Decorative Details

-With the space having no windows I went really white to brighten it up but I kept it very family friendly.
+With the space having no windows I went really white to brighten it up but I kept it very family-friendly.
 Washable vinyl wallpaper Darcy from Graham and Brown gave me a fun pattern element for the walls.
 I was able to use the same quartzite (Crystal Ice) as my powder room for the laundry table.
-The flooring is a commercial grade porcelain tile Fabrique from Daltile also the same as I used in my powder bathroom.
+The flooring is a commercial-grade porcelain tile Fabrique from Daltile also the same as I used in my powder bathroom.

 I found these fun watercolor art prints on Etsy that I thought complimented the space.
 Since I couldn’t put them on the blank wall below the laundry chute.
 I opted to place them over the folding area.

 I had to represent the “Marker Girl Incident” and a mud day of my son in this space since this is the laundry room where the magic of stain removal happens.
 I used black and white photos to go with the look of the Laundry Room.
-They just fit next to the stairs low ceiling space.
+They just fit next to the stair’s low ceiling space.